espocrm/documentation/docs/user-guide/imap-smtp-configuration.md

     You need to have cron properly configured in your system to have inbound emails working.

-IMAP allows to retrieve your emails from an email client.
-To setup the IMAP account, do the following steps:
+IMAP allows to retrieve your emails from a mail sercer.
+To set up an IMAP account, do the following steps:

-1. Select *Emails Tab > top-right menu > Personal Email Accounts*.
+1. Go to Emails Tab > top-right menu > Personal Email Accounts.
 2. Click on *Create Personal Email Account*.
-3. In the *Main* section, specify your *Email Address*.
-The *Name* of personal email account is generated automatically, but you may change it. *Fetch since* allows to choose the date from which emails should be archived.
-In case you want to archive old emails, set it to some prior date to the day from which they should be fetched.
+3. In the *Main* section, specify your Email Address.
+The *Name* of the personal email account is generated automatically, but you can change it. *Fetch since* allows to choose a date from which emails will be imported.
+If you want to archive old emails, set it to some past date.

 ![Create personal email account](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/imap-smtp-configuration/1.png)

-4. In the *IMAP* section, enter your *Host* name, your *Email Client Username* and *Email Client Password* in the fields shown.
-Tick of *SLL* for a secure connection.
+4. In the *IMAP* section, enter your *Host* name, your *Username* and *Password*.
+Tick *SSL* for a secure connection.
 The IMAP *Port* will be generated automatically.

 ![IMAP configuration](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/user-guide/imap-smtp-configuration/2.png)